Münchner Volkstheater: Rebuilding 1983

 The theater was rebuilt in Brienner Straße in 1955, originally as a multi-purpose hall in the 'Haus der Sports'.
 It was then rebuilt in 1983 as the current Volkstheater and now can hold 609 spectators.
 Much of the cost of 3.9 million marks was borne by public donations in addition to urban support.
 At the opening, on 24 November 1983, Ruth Drexel staged the play 'Glaube und Heimat' ("Belief and home", 1910) by Karl Schönherr.
 The first director was Jörg-Dieter Haas from 1983 to 1988.
-The ensemble consisted of a group of well-known folk actors (eg Gustl Bayrhammer, Beppo Brem, Helmut Fischer, Willy Harlander, Karl Obermayr, Enzi Fuchs, Rita Russek, Maria Singer, Peter Thom and Michael Lerchenberg).
+The ensemble consisted of a group of well-known folk actors (e.g. Gustl Bayrhammer, Beppo Brem, Helmut Fischer, Willy Harlander, Karl Obermayr, Enzi Fuchs, Rita Russek, Maria Singer, Peter Thom and Michael Lerchenberg).
 In 1989, the "Nachtkastl", a variable platform pedestal with 120 seats, was added as a further venue.
 From 1988 to 2002, Ruth Drexel ran the house, interrupted by a short interim period by Hanns Christian Müller from 1998 to 1999.

 The program included especially the classics of South German-Austrian dialect literature, as well as works by the non-German Volkstheater tradition, but also pieces by Goethe ("Faust"), Schiller, Shakespeare ("Romeo and Juliet" and "Midsummer Night's Dream"), Molière, Brecht and others.

 In 2002, Christian Stückl became artistic director, who became known mainly through his productions of the Oberammergau Passion Play in 1990 and 2000.
 With a young ensemble and up-and-coming directors, the Volkstheater was able to gain a new profile within the theater scene and at times achieved almost 90 percent seat occupancy.

 Since 2005, 'Radikal jung' - The Festival of Young Directors takes place once a year.